 Good money, lots of variety, the chance to be part of a renowned group of professionals and always in demand - what's not to like about a career in engineering?

 “Nuclear power will be a future growth area requiring engineering and technology graduates.
-EDF Energy alone is planning to build four new nuclear plants in the coming years and we are looking for all sorts of skills including - electrical, mechanical, civil and material engineering and maths, physics, chemistry and environmental science,” highlights EDF Energy graduate recruitment manager Ranjini Sachin.
-“This year alone (2011) we intend to recruit 80 graduates from all of the above disciplines for our Nuclear Science and Engineering Scheme.
-We will be recruiting in the thousands of people over the coming ten years.”
+EDF Energy is looking for all sorts of skills including - electrical, mechanical, civil and material engineering and maths, physics, chemistry and environmental science,” highlights EDF Energy graduate recruitment manager Ranjini Sachin.

 Those that are drawn to an engineering or technology course will also find enjoyment and satisfaction throughout their career, as IT marketing expert Richard Brandon highlights.